 Calculator: Any simple or graphing calculator would be sufficient for calculations covered in this course.
-You calculator should be capable of scientific notation, log, and exponential functions.
+Your calculator should be capable of scientific notation, log, and exponential functions.
 If a graphing calculator is used, you must clear the memory before receiving the exam.
 On a typical TI-XX graphing calculator, the sequence is to press 2nd then '+' (MEM), then Reset, All RAM, Reset.
 A message will be displayed as RAM Cleared.
 This must be displayed before receiving the exam.
-I may inspect calculators and the memory during the exams.
+I may inspect calculators and their memory during the exams.

-Exams: There will be two midterm exams during the quarter worth 100 points each and a final exam also worth 100 points.
-If your final exam score is higher than either midterm exam score, the lowest score will be dropped and the final will replace that midterm.
+Exams: There will be two midterm exams each worth 100 points and a final exam also worth 100 points - a total of 300 points.
+If your final exam score is higher than either midterm exam score, the lowest midterm will be dropped, and the final will replace that midterm.

-Final Grade: Your final grade will be determined out of the 400 available points earned from exams, quizzes, and homework (plus all earned bonus points).
-There will be no makeup exams.
+Final Grade: Your final grade will be determined out of the 300 available points earned There will be no makeup exams.
 If you miss an exam for any reason, that exam will be dropped and the final will count for 200 points.
 The final exam is not optional - NO EXCEPTION